packbackbooks/engineering-docs/careers/technical-engineer.md

 **Technical Scope:** The Senior Engineer gets a lot done.
 They are responsible for complex tasks and complete them despite roadblocks, grabbing others for help or insight as necessary.
 The Senior Engineer requires very little oversight beyond high-level direction; they can take a complex product problem with no defined solution and implement a plan to solve it.
 The Senior Engineer shows initiative beyond knocking tasks off a list; they are able to identify and suggest areas of future work for themselves or their teams.
 They seek to build objective and well-defended cases for decisions, and develop a reputation among the leadership team that their requests are objective, self-critical and have due-diligence put in place to understand all viable alternatives.
 They deliver products with confidence.

 The Senior Engineer has end-to-end responsibility for projects of increasing complexity that encompass more than their own development.
 They contribute to the common code bases and standards for the team.
 They understand the business that their code supports and use this knowledge to influence their task prioritization.
 They assist in identifying and validating test cases and can identify regression risks in their features.
 They develop contingency plans around minimizing risks to delivery.

-They maintain a laser focus on the customer's needs as they relate to business goals, as they realize that every project comes at the opportunity cost of another project, and therefore think about their time and the team's time as an investment, and seek opportunities that will bring the biggest return for the customer and the business.
+They maintain a laser focus on the customer's needs as they relate to business goals.
+A Senior Engineer realizes that every project comes at the opportunity cost of another project.
+Therefore, they think about their time and the team's time as an investment and seek opportunities that will bring the biggest return for the customer and the business.

 **Communication:** The Senior Engineer is known outside their core team as a technology leader.
 They participate extensively in code reviews, and mentor others via code reviews and pairing, as well as frequently presenting at team meetings.
 They work effectively with non-tech members of the Packback community.
 They are able to identify problems with requirements and help their team course-correct around these issues.